What is the main source of law authorising this entity form?

 The incorporators/shareholders initially appoint the BOD in the Deed of Establishment.

 The subsequent appointment, dismissal, or replacement of the BOD takes place at the GMS by the majority approval.
-Further procedure and process for appointment, dismissal, or replacement of BOD will be set out in the Article of Association.
-Any appointment, dismissal, or replacement of a Director must be notified to the MOLHR within 30 days from the decision of the GMS.
+Further procedure and process for appointment, dismissal, or replacement of the BOD will be set out in the Articles of Association.
+Any appointment, dismissal, or replacement of a director must be notified to the MOL within 30 days from the decision of the GMS.

 Is it possible to appoint corporate directors or must all directors be natural persons?

-No. Only an individual can be appointed as a Directors of a PT.
+No. Only an individual can be appointed as a director of a PT.
 In addition, a commissioner of a PT also must be an individual.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-In principle, Indonesia does not recognize the concept of non-executive directors.
+In principle, Indonesia does not recognise the concept of non-executive directors.
 Indonesia adopts a two-tier structure, BOD and BOC.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?